 Fish Passage

 Historically, more than 125 miles of riverine habitat was available for anadromous salmonids in the American River watershed (Yoshiyama et al. 1996).
-Access to the upper reaches of the river has been blocked by a series of impassable dams, which preceeded the construction of Folsom Dam, including Old Folsom Dam, first constructed in the American River between 1895 and 1939.
+Access to the upper reaches of the river has been blocked by a series of impassable dams, which preceded the construction of Folsom Dam, including Old Folsom Dam, first constructed in the American River between 1895 and 1939.

 Reclamation operates a fish diversion weir approximately 0.25 mile downstream of Nimbus Dam, which functions to divert adult steelhead and Chinook salmon into Nimbus Fish Hatchery.
 The weir is installed annually during September prior to the arrival of fall-run Chinook salmon and steelhead and is removed at the conclusion of fall-run Chinook salmon immigration in early January (Bureau of Reclamation and California Department of Fish and Game 2011).
 Some steelhead may be trapped prior to weir removal, but they are returned to the river.
 A new fish passageway is being implemented in the Nimbus Dam stilling basin, commonly referred to as Nimbus Shoals.
 The passageway will replace the existing fish diversion weir with a new flume and fish ladder that will connect to the existing fish ladder near Nimbus Fish Hatchery.